benjaminjonard/koillection/README.md

 # Koillection

 Koillection is a self-hosted service allowing users to manage any kind of collection.
 It is a project I did for my personal use.
 But since it can interest some people I decided to release it publicly.
+If you like Koillection please consider leaving a star, it gives additional motivation to continue working on the project.

 ## Warning